Chances are, you're making commitments and setting goals for the new year.

 Getting comfortable in my container made it easier for me to focus on others.

 So.much.wasted.energy. had gone into wanting a different container or to change my container.
 Or, being critical of my container.

 My mindset shifted -- instead of being critical of it, I began to listen to what it needed.

 I found I wanted to fill it with energy-food that made it feel good and strong.

-May 2019 be the year you feel a true, deep connection to your container.
+May this be the year that you feel a true, deep connection to your container.

-May it be the year, you settle in.
+May it be the year you settle in to your container-home.